aptech/docs/docs/CR-xlabel.rst

 ----------------
 .. function:: xlabel(str)

-    :param str: the label for the X axis.
+    :param str: the label for the x-axis.
     :type str: string

 Source